Richard Vander Veen

 Richard Franklin Vander Veen (November 26, 1922 – March 3, 2006) was a politician from the U.S. state of Michigan.

 Early life and education

 Born in Grand Rapids, Michigan, Vander Veen attended the local public schools and graduated from Muskegon High School in 1940.
-He earned a B.S from the University of South Carolina in 1946 and an LL.B. from Harvard Law School in 1949.
+He earned a BS from the University of South Carolina in 1946 and an LL.B. from Harvard Law School in 1949.
 He was admitted to the Michigan bar in 1949 and commenced practice in Grand Rapids.
 In 1951, he, Walter Freihofer and George Cook formed what was to become the third-largest law firm in Grand Rapids.
 He retired from the law firm when he was elected to Congress.
-He is a relative of Musician Anthony Keidis.
+He is a relative of musician Anthony Kiedis.

 Military service

 With the outbreak of World War II, Vander Veen enlisted in the United States Navy in January 1941 and served until 1946, seeing active duty in the South Pacific Theater.
 He also served in the Korean War from 1950 to 1952 with the rank of lieutenant (junior grade).